supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Format.md

 ---
 # Notations on Instructions

-> [!info]
+> [!tip]
 > The semantics of the instructions will be given in the GATE exam.
-There is no need to remember them.
+There is no need to remember the destination or source.

 ## Register Transfer Notation